 Code of Conduct

-The March on Washington Film Festival is dedicated to providing a harassment-free experience for all participants, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
+March On is dedicated to providing a harassment-free experience for all participants, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.

 Code of Conduct

-The March on Washington Film Festival is dedicated to providing a harassment-free experience for all participants, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
-MOWFF does not tolerate harassment of Festival participants in any form.
+March On is dedicated to providing a harassment-free experience for all participants, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
+March On does not tolerate harassment of Festival participants in any form.
 Sexual language and imagery are not appropriate for any Festival venue, including panel discussions.
 Festival participants violating these rules shall be expelled from the Festival at the discretion of the Festival organizers.

 Harassment includes, but is not limited to: